vnauton/dsnd-prj-disaster-response-pipeline/README.md

   - Trains and tunes a model using GridSearchCV
   - Outputs results on the test set
   - Exports the final model as a pickle file
+  - Save as pickle file disaster vocabulary names and category stats based on datas and category names

 ## Acknowledgements